s2nmt/W5500_Library_STM32/README.md

 # Introduction
-This is Library for the W5500 dodule, designed user with STM32.
+This is Library for the W5500 Module, designed user with STM32.
 It is used to connect to MQTT, Ping server and retrieve current time. i hope you find it useful.

 ## Testing
 You should read file application of library.